sevak1992/react-movies-library/README.md

 [The application published and available here](https://sevak1992.github.io/react-movies-library/)

-The SPA built with Reach to search, filter and sort movies list, see the details, movie suggestions and add to favorites list when user is authorized.
+The SPA built with Reach to search, filter and sort movie list, see the details, movie suggestions and add to favorites when user is authorized.
 The application uses the [TMDB public API](https://developers.themoviedb.org/3/getting-started/introduction).
 The application includes the following features:

-- Login and Signup a user
+- User Login and Signup
-- See/search/filter and sort fetched movies list in MoviesList
+- Movie listing with search/filter/sort functionalities
-- Movie Details page with movie suggestions, genres suggestions, etc.
+- Movie Details page with movie suggestions
 - Favorites page for authorized users | users can add/remove the movie to/from favorites list
-- Guest users can see the MoviesList and Details pages | the only limitaion is Favorites page (only authorized users can see and use that functionality)
+- Guest users can see the Movie Listing and Details pages | the only limitaion is Favorites page (only authorized users can see and use that functionality)

-**Note:** The application is responive and have adaptive UI, supports desktop/tablet/mobile devices.
+**Note:** The application is responive and has adaptive UI, supports desktop/tablet/mobile devices.

 # Prerequisites

-- Node v12+ and yarn: v1.22.5 (or npm: v6.9.0)
+- Node v12+ and yarn: v1.22.5+ (or npm: v6.9.0+)

 # Installing | building | running

-The steps if you need to run the application locally:
+The steps to run the application locally:

 ```sh
 $ git clone https://github.com/sevak1992/react-movies-library.git